New for 2017

 Youth may apply for a controlled hunt before they complete hunter education but must pass hunter education before hunting on their own tag or validation.

 You must indicate if you are applying as an individual, party member or party leader when applying for your controlled hunts.

 All applicants, including party leader, must purchase separate applications.
 Parties must assign ONE member as the party leader.
-Each party member, except party leader, must enter their party leader’s hunting license number on their application.
+Each party member, except party leader, must enter their party leader’s hunting/angler ID number on their application.